Frequently Asked Questions (FAQ) for Visas and Certificate of Entry (COE)

 Frequently Ask Questions (FAQ) for VISA and COE

-It is highly recommend to apply for a visa a month before your intend travel date.
+It is highly recommend to apply for a visa around one month before your intend travel date.

 Many factors play a role in the visa processing times i.e. is your application is filled out correctly and accompanied by all needed documents, the order the visa application is received in comparison to other visa applications.
 However, you should see the updates on your visa application dashboard within 15 business days.
 (To check status, please sign in to the www.thaievisa.go.th or read below)